A reflection on the past and a vision for the future

 “PROGRESS SHALL BE THE RESULT OF RETAINING THE GOOD OF THE OLD AND EMBRACING THE TRIED OF THE NEW.”

-Once again, we find ourselves in a defining moment of time, shaping a promising future for Greater Madison as a home for industry.
-Our goal today differs in no way from the one originally published in 1914: to build upon Greater Madison’s legacy and gifts for the benefit of the next century and beyond.
+Once again, we find ourselves in a defining moment of time, shaping a promising future for Greater Madison as a home for industry and innovation.
+Our mission is the same as the one originally published in 1914: to build upon Greater Madison’s legacy and gifts for the benefit of the next century and beyond.

 - Association renamed Madison Chamber of Commerce and members elect Arthur Towell as president.